 Vice President 2010

 Lynn began calling in 1982 running his own club from 1986.
-Calling regularly up to A2 at clubs and conventions he has also recorded his own square dance records.
+Called regularly up to A2 at clubs and conventions he had also recorded his own square dance records.

 President 2010, Vice President 2006 - 2009

 Keith regularly called up to level A at club and weekends, while also having the opportunity to call at conventions in North America.
 With over 45 years of calling experience he served as the Vice President for four years before taking on the presidency.

 PRO 2002 - 2004

 Vice President 2002 - 2004, Ordinary Member 2001

 President 1990 - 2001, Training Director 1978 - 2002

 Granville was recently co-opted onto the council in the position of Public Relations Officer.
 Granville and his wife Wendy learnt to square dance in Harrogate, graduated in 2000 and eventually danced through to C2.
 However, they now live in Surrey and only dance up to A2 at local and weekend dances.

 Granville started calling Mainstream for Tudor Squares in late 2009 having attended caller schools in both 2008 and 2009.
 In addition, he now calls for a U3A group in Hemel Hempstead and for his own club, Hogsmill Squares, which holds it’s club night on a Tuesday and a beginner’s night on a Monday, plus numerous dances, hoedowns and parties each year.